normanjoyner/containership.core/README.md

 ##About

 ###Description
-The core functionality of Containership
+The core functionality of ContainerShip

 ###Author
 ContainerShip Developers - developers@containership.io